-As a banking product, it's pretty solid.
+As a banking product, it’s pretty solid.
 The interest rate on the savings product is high and you can avoid the slightly annoying six transaction limit.
-You also get 4x the FDIC insurance since your money can be spread out over seven different banks.
-This is nice but it's a perk without much of a punch (you shouldn't have $250k in your savings account anyway, let alone $500k or $999k).
+You also get 7x the FDIC insurance since your money can be spread out over seven different banks.
+This is nice but it’s a perk without much of a punch (you shouldn’t have $250k in your savings account anyway, let alone $250k times seven).

 The checking account comes with a debit card with unlimited ATM fee reimbursement worldwide and no foreign transaction fees, which is a great perk you don’t see often.
 No interest is paid on the account but you can transfer between the two accounts to maximize your interest income.

-If you want to compare it with Wealthfront, a big roboadvisor competitor, and their cash account – it's very similar.
-Wealthfront also has $1mm of FDIC insurance and a high-interest rate (0.26% APY as of 3/18/2020).
-Their partner banks, as of February 2019, were East West Bank, Associated Bank, TriState Capital Bank, and Citibank N.A.
+If you want to compare it with Wealthfront, a big roboadvisor competitor, and their cash account – it’s very similar.
+Wealthfront also has $1mm of FDIC insurance and a high-interest rate (4.55% APY).

 If you’re thinking about investing with Betterment, now you can tap into an FDIC insured savings and checking product.
 This can help you consolidate a lot of your finances in one place.
 Check out our full Betterment review.